Twitch (service)

 Twitch is an American video live-streaming service popular in video games, including broadcasts of esports competitions.
 It also offers music broadcasts, creative content, and "in real life" streams.
 Twitch is operated by Twitch Interactive, a subsidiary of Amazon.
 It was introduced in June 2011 as a spin-off of the general-interest streaming platform Justin.tv.

 Content on the site can be viewed either live or via video on demand.
 The games shown on Twitch's current homepage are listed according to audience preference and include genres such as real-time strategy games, fighting games, racing games, and first-person shooters.

 The popularity of Twitch eclipsed that of Justin.tv.
 In October 2013, the website had 45 million unique viewers, and by February 2014, it was considered the fourth-largest source of peak Internet traffic in the United States.
 At the same time, Justin.tv's parent company was re-branded as Twitch Interactive to represent the shift in focus when Justin.tv was getting shut down in August 2014.
 The same month, the service was acquired by Amazon for USD970 million, which later led to the introduction of synergies with the company's subscription service Amazon Prime.

 By 2015, Twitch had more than 100 million viewers per month.
 In 2017, Twitch remained the leading live-streaming video service for video games in the US, and had an advantage over YouTube Gaming, which shut down its standalone app in May 2019.
 As of February 2020, it had three million broadcasters monthly and 15 million active users daily, with 1.4 million average concurrent users.
 As of May 2018, Twitch had over 27,000 partner channels.
 As of January 2025, Twitch was the 30th-most-visited website in the world with 23.46% of its traffic coming from the United States, followed by Russia with 8.87%, Germany with 7.08% and France with 6.26%.
-In late 2023, Twitch announced that they would stop operating in South Korea in 2024 because of its network fee policy, citing prohibitive costs.
+In late 2023, Twitch announced that it would stop operating in South Korea in 2024 because of its network fee policy, citing prohibitive costs.